bartificer/programming-by-stealth/docs/pbs29.md

 Because this is a very common problem, an interesting solution has been devised that combines a collection of technologies to produce a solution that’s powerful, and yet simple to use.
 The solution combines scalable vector graphics, web fonts, and CSS.
 The resulting icons are often generally referred to as _glyphs_, or _glyph icons_, and collections of these icons as _glyph icon sets_, or _iconic fonts_.

-While premade glyph icon sets are very easy to use, creating your own is quite laborious.
+While pre-made glyph icon sets are very easy to use, creating your own is quite laborious.
 Thankfully, you don’t have to!
 You can buy commercial glyph icon sets like [Glyphicons](http://glyphicons.com), or you can use free open source glyph icon sets like the one provided by [Font Awesome](http://fontawesome.io).
 That’s what we’ll be using in this series.

 ### Using Font Awesome